tnmch/Write_Up_Ctf/backdoorctf2016/Dtune_Misc.md

 so the output is
 ```
-the flag is shbjm of epcdhxhmaqw
+the flag is shbjm of EPCDHXHMCAQW
 ```

 as in this ctf all the flag should be converted to sha256 before submit so the final text is

 ```
-the flag is sha256 of epcdhxhmaqw
+the flag is sha256 of EPCDHXHMCAQW
 ```

 and the flag is : 2fd0a1d0d796cddbeba923ae88f0eea1b17c17e4f71887b95071cc5c0b001a69